Luis A. Marrero, M.A., RODP, LLP

-What excites me about conducting research in my field; and what gives meaning to my work, is helping people and organizations realize, If the meaningless does not yield positive business results and life enhancing outcomes, why persist doing what does not work?
+What excites me about conducting research in my field; and what gives meaning to my work, is helping people and organizations realize, If the meaningless does not yield positive personal and business results and life enhancing outcomes, why persist in doing what does not work?
 And what can be done instead to improve conditions?
 Could it be, as I have suggested above, that we have a flawed set of operating assumptions, values and guiding principles influencing decision making and behavior?
 I have proposed, for instance, an explanation to how these types of assumptions – particularly the meaningless — influence our leadership and management practices.

 Modern life offers people a wealth of some forms of meaning, but it doesn’t offer clear guidance about fundamental values.
 This “values gap,” as I shall call it, is the single biggest problem for the modern Western individual in making life meaningful. ~ Roy F. Baumeister, Ph.D.

-In great measure, people continue to make the same mistakes because they lack solid, well-founded, science-based, confident, and self-determined meaningful guiding principles to help them regulate choice and to make decisions.
+In great measure, people continue to make the same mistakes because they lack solid, well-founded, science-based, confident, and self-determined meaningful guiding principles to help them regulate choices and to make decisions.
 Such empirically tested meaningful guiding principles – please understand — are counter to many of our people operating assumptions.
-Which helps explain why problems persist and do not go away.
+Which helps to explain why problems persist and do not go away.
 Once we embrace what works — the meaningful — the next requirement is to stay the course through effective self-regulation.
 Psychophysiologist, Dr. Isabelle M. Bauer, and social psychologist, Dr. Roy F. Baumeister described it as follows:

 “The answer to the perennial question of what facilitates individual and cultural success might be found in the concept of self-regulation.
 The benefits of successful self-regulation are great and its costs can be dire.
-Failures of self-regulation are the root of many personal and societal ills… The consequences of failed self-control can therefore create enormous social and economic costs, thus placing a heavy burden in society.
+Failures of self-regulation are at the root of many personal and societal ills… The consequences of failed self-control can therefore create enormous social and economic costs, thus placing a heavy burden on society.
 In contrast, effective self-regulation allows individuals and cultures to thrive by promoting moral, disciplined and virtuous behavior.” [iii] (Emphasis mine.)